2019 Kennesaw State Owls football team

 The 2019 Kennesaw State Owls football team represented Kennesaw State University in the 2019 NCAA Division I FCS football season.
 They were led by fifth-year head coach Brian Bohannon and played their home games at Fifth Third Bank Stadium in Kennesaw, Georgia as fifth-year members of the Big South Conference.
 They finished the season 11–3, 5–1 in Big South play to finish in second place.
 The Owls received an at-large bid to the FCS Playoffs.
 They defeated Wofford in the first round before losing to Weber State in the second round.

-Previous season

-The Owls finished the 2018 season 11–2, 5–0 in Big South play to win the Big South conference championship for the second consecutive year.
-The Owls received the Big South's automatic bid to the FCS Playoffs.
-The Owls earned a No. 4 seed and a first round bye.
-They defeated Wofford in the second round before losing in the quarterfinals to No. 5 South Dakota State.

 Preseason

 Big South poll

 In the Big South preseason poll released on July 21, 2019, the Owls were predicted to finish in first place.

 Preseason All–Big South team

 The Owls had six players selected to the preseason all-Big South team.